 - Update the electrical panel: $1,200

-And then once you pay your real estate agent their 6% commission ($14,160), you stand to make an extra $6,940 at closing.
+And then once you pay your real estate agent their commission of 6% ($14,160), you stand to make an extra $6,940 at most.

-By calculating what your net proceeds would be, you can figure out whether the repairs are worth the investment.
+By taking into account the average return on investment (ROI) of home improvement projects and calculating what your net proceeds would be, you can figure out whether the repair costs are worthwhile.
 It will cost both time and money to renovate, so it really depends on your situation.

 |Project||Average Cost to Repair|

 |Small kitchen remodel||$5,000–$30,000|

 If you decide to sell your house as-is, you have a few choices.
 You can enlist the help of a traditional real estate agent to help you sell your property on the market; do a For Sale By Owner (FSBO) transaction; or seek out a cash buyer in an off-market sale.

 Sell as-is on the traditional market

 One way to get your house in front of a lot of potential buyers is to list it as-is on the MLS.
 Though an as-is property might have fewer interested buyers than a turnkey one, some investors will be open to this kind of deal.
 This is especially true if the “bones” of the house are good and the needed repairs are relatively minor, or if the location is especially desirable.